-Mobile home park investments tend to trade at a capitalization rates (net operating income divided by purchase price) anywhere from 1-5 percentage points higher than comparable quality multifamily assets.
+Mobile home communities tend to trade at a capitalization rates (Cap Rates) (net operating income divided by purchase price) anywhere from 1-5 percentage points higher than comparable quality multifamily assets.
 The combination of the higher going-in cap rates with comparable financing terms provide significantly stronger cash-on-cash yields than currently available in multifamily.
-For those investors seeking immediate cash flow returns, mobile home parks are likely to be an attractive option.
+For those investors seeking immediate cash flow returns, mobile home communities are likely to be an attractive option.

 Compelling Demand / Supply Imbalance:

-Demand for quality affordable housing often outstrips supply of mobile home park properties.
+Demand for quality affordable housing often outstrips supply of mobile home community housing.
 Affordable housing is in high demand from young families, middle-aged people in transition, and seniors on a fixed income.
-Approximately 23.5% of American households earn $25,000 per year or less (1), which allows for roughly $500 per month in total housing costs.
-The average apartment rent is over $1,100 per month and is smaller than a typical mobile home.
-Our mobile home park investments offer tenants a superior combination of quality and price than comparably-priced site-built homes or apartments and provide residents with a sense of community.
+Approximately 17.1% of American households earn $25,000 per year or less (1), which allows for roughly $500 to $700 per month in total housing costs.
+The average apartment rent is over $1,469 per month and is smaller than a typical mobile home.
+Our mobile home community investments offer residents a superior combination of quality and price than comparably-priced site-built homes or apartments and provide residents with a sense of community.

-While demand for quality, affordable housing increases, the supply of mobile home parks is diminishing.
-It is estimated that approximately 1% of mobile home parks are redeveloped every year into higher and "better" uses.
-Furthermore, we expect little to no new mobile home park developments adding to supply as use restrictions and local economic environments have made it difficult to acquire appropriate zoning for new parks, thereby eliminating new competition for existing mobile home park investments.
+While demand for quality, affordable housing increases, the supply of mobile home communities is diminishing.
+It is estimated that approximately 1% of mobile home communities are redeveloped every year into higher and "better" uses.
+Furthermore, there are little to no new mobile home communities developed each year adding to supply as use restrictions and local economic environments have made it difficult to acquire appropriate zoning for new communities, thereby eliminating new competition for existing mobile home community owners.